-Originally clogged with through traffic, Passeig de Sant Joan was converted into a boulevard for strollers and cyclists in 2012.
-Bars, cafés and restaurants line the promenade, which, like the Rambla, is not entirely free of through traffic.
+Originally congested by through traffic, Passeig de Sant Joan was transformed into a boulevard for strollers and cyclists from 2012.
+Bars, cafés and restaurants line the promenade, which, like the Rambla, is not entirely exempt from through traffic.

 Barcelona - Passeig de Sant Joan

-The media cheered the Passeig into the “area of trendsetters”, the “best location in Barcelona”.
-However, this should not necessarily be taken seriously.
+The media cheered the Passeig to the “area of trendsetters”, the “best location in Barcelona”.
+That shouldn't necessarily be taken seriously.
 The Passeig runs between Avinguda Diagonal and the Arc de Triomf.

 Font magica de montjuïc

-Between the Plaça d'Espanya and the Museu Nacional d'Art de Catalunya (MNAC) is the Plaça de Carles Buïgas, adorned with a huge oval fountain.
-During the day the fountain is a water surface like many others; only in the evening does it reveal its true meaning.
+Between Plaça d'Espanya and the Museu Nacional d'Art de Catalunya (MNAC) is Plaça de Carles Buïgas, adorned with a huge oval fountain.
+During the day the fountain is a body of water like many others; it only shows its true effect in the evening hours.

 Then countless, colorfully illuminated fountains rise Magic Fountain upwards.
 There is also music.
 Both are worth seeing and hearing!
 On the way from Plaça d'Espanya to the fountain complex, there are a number of small pools whose water features are also included in the evening performance.